ethereum-optimism/specs/specs/protocol/revenue-sharing.md

 #### Existing Chains
 The following transactions need to be executed:
 1. The `RevenueSharer` should be deployed manually to an arbitrary address `REVENUE_SHARER_IMPLEMENTATION_ADDRESS`
-2. For EACH of the three FeeVault contracts ({name} = BASE,L1, SEQUENCER):
+2. For EACH of the three FeeVault contracts ({name} = BASE, L1, SEQUENCER):

     a.
-A new version should be deployed  with the immutable value `RECIPIENT` set to `0x4200000000000000000000000000000000000024`  in the constructor, and other constructor parameters set to existing values.
-This contract has an arbitrary address NEW_{name}_FEE_VAULT_ADDRESS.
+A new version should be deployed with the `RECIPIENT` variable set to `0x4200000000000000000000000000000000000024` in the constructor, and other constructor parameters set to existing values.
+This contract has an arbitrary address `NEW_{name}_FEE_VAULT_ADDRESS`.
     b.
 The ProxyAdminOwner should call `ProxyAdmin.upgrade({name}_FEE_VAULT, NEW_{name}_FEE_VAULT_ADDRESS)`